Joel-07/smartvoicecalculator/README.md

-You have to use either of these wakewords to activate the operation [hey,hello,what].
+You have to use either of these wakewords to activate the operation [hey,hello,what]. for example say something like this: hello,add 5 and 3, hey,how much is 5 times 3, what is 15 divided by 3.
-example:
-hello add 5 and 3,
-hey how much is 5 times 3,
-what is 15 divide by 3.